This module is responsible for authorization and token store in the system keyring.

 - Return type

-The type of access token (read only).
+Returns the type of access token.
 If ‘legacy’, we have a long-lived access token.
 If ‘offline’, we have a short-lived access token with an expiry time and a long-lived refresh token to generate new access tokens.
 This call may block until the keyring is unlocked.

-The expiry time for the short-lived access token (read only).
+Returns the expiry time for the short-lived access token.
 This will only be set for an ‘offline’ token and if we completed the flow during the current session.

 Loads auth token from system keyring.
 This will be called automatically when accessing any of the properties